togglebyte/mimic/README.md

 ## Jitter

 Pad the frame time with some jitter, making for a more natural appearance of typing.

 Syntax: `jitter 25`
+Default: `20`

 ## Theme